This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 }

-• Documents correspond to native data types such as Integer, floating-point, Boolean, characters & strings, etc. in many programming languages.
+- Documents correspond to native data types such as Integer, floating-point, Boolean, characters & strings, etc., in many programming languages.

-• Dynamic Schema offers support to polymorphism.
+- Dynamic Schema offers support for polymorphism.

-• Multiple objects can be combined into a single document.
+- Multiple objects can be combined into a single document.

-• Joins should be done while writing and not while reading.
+- Joins should be done while writing and not while reading.

 Q #12) Describe collections in MongoDB.